 The digital marketing landscape is poised for change.
 The demise of third-party cookies will surely set off a tectonic shift, but those who have equipped themselves have nothing to fear.

 Google will phase out support for third-party cookies, with a deadline of late 2023.
 And though Google has extended their deadline before, it doesn’t mean you should count on another.
-Now is the time to prepare.
+Now is the time to prepare for the cookieless future.
 The countdown has begun.

 We want our clients to understand what this transition means for them.
 Dive into the seismic shifts in consumer data collection with us:

 - The latest timeline for the demise of third-party cookies

 - Legislation driving recent changes in consumer privacy

 Cookies are small text files stored in your browser and used to access the internet.
 Most of us have hundreds of them stored in our browsers right now.